tunisiano187/Chocolatey-packages/automatic/bitcoin.portable/ReadMe.md

 that utilizes the Bitcoin blockchain must be upgraded by a certain date.

 #### Disk Requirements
-As of 15 February 2020, the total size of the BTC blockchain is 263.14 GB Size increases based on quantity of transactions ([growth chart](https://blockchain.info/charts/blocks-size))
+As of 01 April 2024, the total size of the BTC blockchain is nearly 600 GB Size increases based on quantity of transactions ([growth chart](https://blockchain.info/charts/blocks-size))
 Blockchain is slowly downloaded only when Bitcoin Core is running and connected to network Blockchain default location is %AppData%\Bitcoin\data